shek-a/tennis-ranking-app/README.md

 # Tennis Rankings Application

-The tennis rankings Application calculates a tennis players total points based on the points won at tournaments he/she has participated in.
+The tennis rankings Application calculates a tennis player's total points based on the points won at tournaments he/she has participated in.

 It consists of 3 core components:
 - [Player Tournament Results Service](/player-tournament-results/README.md)